FABtotum/FAB-UI/README.md

 - Added temperatures info on top bar, so now temperatures are readable anywhere on the FABUI
 - Added "Reset Controller" button on top bar (clickable from  anywhere)
 - Merged pull requests #12 #15 #21
+- The module "Create" has been replace by the new module "Make" that groups the main functions of the FABtotum: Print - Mill - Scan

 LOGIN
 - Module UI fully simplified and minified to permit fastest access